What is In-vitro fertilisation (IVF)?

 Additional risks include:

 - Multiple pregnancies – There is an increased chance of having multiple pregnancy (i.e. twins or triplets) with IVF if more than one embryo is replaced.
 Multiple pregnancy can put a significant mental and physical strain on the mother and increase the chance of pregnancy complications.

 - Ovarian hyperstimulation syndrome – Ovarian hyperstimulation syndrome (OHSS) is a medical condition affecting the ovaries of some women who take fertility medication to stimulate egg growth.
 Most cases are mild, but rarely the condition is severe and can lead to serious illness.
-Your clinic will be monitoring the growth of the eggs to identify if you may be at risk.
+Your centre will be monitoring the growth of the eggs to identify if you may be at risk.

 - Ectopic pregnancy – There is a slight increase risk of having an ectopic pregnancy while undergoing IVF treatment.
 An ectopic pregnancy occurs when the embryo grows in the fallopian tubes instead of the womb.

-- IVF Drug Side Effects – The drugs prescribed as part of IVF treatment may have some side effects.
+- IVF drug side effects – The drugs prescribed as part of IVF treatment may have some side effects.
 These can differ for each patient but common symptoms include – hot flushes, nausea, migraines, and shortness of breath.